Timepiece, small numbered release: (41mm).

 The PC-ABS parts are 3D printed in Holland, all other 3D printed parts of our watches are made in the UK.

 Shipping: Each Fractal Emergence watch is made to order: Each piece not only represents artistic vision but becomes uniquely yours through personalised material selection.
 Your choice of metals transforms these unique sculptures into individually crafted expressions that reflect both the creator’s artistry and your personal aesthetic.
-This means we can’t start making it until you specify your personal choice of metal as you order your watch.
-While we will do everything we can to get your watch to you as rapidly as possible, it takes time to make and hand-assemble a made-to-order watch, and test and polish it by hand, so it might take up to 90 days to begin the shipment of your watch to you.
-We provide free international shipping using DHL.
+This means we can’t start making your watch for you until you specify your personal choice of metal as you go through the order process.

 Accuracy: UnconstrainedTime watches use quartz timing, with an accuracy of within 53.6 seconds per month (at room temperature).